Award Descriptions & All-Star Rules

 (Staff and Players Vote)

-CE Coffey / Kelsey Leonard Award
+CE Coffey / Kelsey Leonard Award (UNDER REVIEW 1/1/26)

 (Staff and Players Vote)

 Charlie Coffey may be one of the most dedicated coaches to ever represent the seacoast and Kelsey Leonard may be the best J-Hawk to ever play.
 Certainly they both had great attention to detail, impressive dedication and leadership skills.
 Most of all, they were always invested in their team, inspiring teammates to work harder and dominate their opponents because they worked together.
 Charlie and Kelsey Leonard never said “quit” and they always believed their team still had a chance.
 Players who receive this award are great overall players, but receive the award for their investment in hustle, dedication to the meaning of Journeyman and teamwork.
-Their effort is never in question and commitment to their team always superior.
+Their effort is never in question and commitment to their team is always superior.

 Most Valuable Player Award